quixio/quix-streams/README.md

 10. On the command line, run the `arch` command.
 This will display `i386`.
 If not, check your steps so far.

 11. Install Brew again.
-This will install a new copy of Brew to a new directory structure.
+This installs a new copy of Brew to a new directory structure.

 12. Open your Zsh profile file, `~/.zprofile`, using a text editor such as Nano.
 For example, with the command `nano ~/.zprofile`.